 - 1. Open the water supply and return valves to the unit and ensure that the system pumps are running. - 2.
-Open the natural gas supply valve to the unit. - 3.
+Open the PROPANE supply valve to the unit. - 3.
 Set the control panel ON/OFF switch to the OFF position - 4.
 Turn on external ac power to the unit.
 The display will show loss of power and the time and date. - 5.
 Set the unit to the manual mode by pressing the AUTO/MAN key.
 A flashing manual valve position message will be displayed with the present position in %.
 Also, the MANUAL LED will light. - 6.
-Adjust the air/fuel valve position to 0% by pressing the $\mathbf{\nabla}$ arrow key. - 7.
+Adjust the air/fuel valve position to 0% by pressing the ▼ arrow key. - 7.
 Ensure that the leak detection ball valve downstream of the SSOV is open. - 8.
 Set the ON/OFF switch to the ON position. - 9.
 Change the valve position to 30% using the ▲ arrow key.
 The unit should begin its start sequence and fire. - 10.
-Next, verify that the gas pressure downstream of the SSOV is set to 3.9 ± 0.2 " W.C.
-If gas pressure adjustment is required, remove the brass hex nut on the SSOV actuator to access the gas pressure adjustment screw (Figure 4-3).
-Make gas pressure adjustments using a flat-tip screwdriver to obtain a gas pressure within the range of 3.9" W.C. ± 0.2 " W.C. - 11.
+Next, verify that the gas pressure downstream of the SSOV s set to the proper value, listed in Table 4-2.
+If gas pressure adjustment is required, remove the brass hex nut on the SSOV actuator to access the gas pressure adjustment screw (Figure 4-3, above).
+Make gas pressure adjustments using a flat-tip screwdriver to obtain the proper gas pressure. - 11.
 Using the ▲ arrow key, increase the valve open position to 100%.
-Verify that the gas pressure on the downstream side of the SSOV settles within the range of 3.9 ± 0.2" W.C.
-Readjust the gas pressure if necessary. - 12.
-With the valve position at 100%, insert the combustion analyzer probe into the flue probe opening and allow enough time for the combustion analyzer reading to stabilize. - 13.
-Compare the oxygen readings on the combustion analyzer to the on-board O2 sensor value displayed in the Operating Menu of the C-More Control Panel.
-If the values differ by more than ±1.5% and your combustion analyzer is correctly calibrated, the on-board O2 sensor may be defective and need to be replaced. - 14.
-Compare the measured oxygen level to the oxygen range shown below.
-Also, ensure that the nitrogen oxide (NOx) and carbon monoxide (CO) readings do not exceed the values shown.
-If you are not in a "NOx-limited" area and/or do not have a NOx measurement in your analyzer, set the oxygen (O_2) at 5.5% ± 0.5%.
+Verify that the gas pressure on the downstream side of the SSOV settles within the range listed in Table 4-2.
+Readjust the gas pressure if necessary.